amaiyazinggg/orbslam3_ros_mac/README.md

 ## 3. Run Examples
 Refer to [ORB-SLAM3-ROS](https://github.com/thien94/orb_slam3_ros) for instructions on how to run examples and further details.

+## Summary of the changes made
+- Changed -march=native to -mcpu=apple-m1 in `CMakeLists.txt`
+- Removed `#include <tr1/..>` from everywhere since I was not able to load the library and it is not required
+- Changed `stdint-gcc.h` to `stdint.h` since I am using clang and not gcc
+- Changed type from `float` to `double` in `common.cc` because it was leading to some type casting issues.

 ## Issues
 The above mentioned fixes worked for me and may or may not work on your system.
 Raise an issue if any error pops up.